Sherchi/CS3357/README.md

 Was tasked to create a chat room using python and no usage of threads.
 Was to include commands usable for user, follow list, graceful exits, and error handling.

+Was really fun to make the TCP version, decided to try UDP as well

 UDP and TCP connections using Python's Sockets library and Selectors Library.

 TCP Connection version had error handling done in a very primitive way,